 Detention is the opportunity to serve SFHS to amend for any minor disciplinary act.
-Detentions may take the form of Restorative Justice depending on the conduct, previous violations, and availability.
 All detentions will be issued via email and students will be held accountable for arriving at detention on time.
 Students must serve on Wednesday after the notification of detention has been sent.
 Excuses for missing detention (e.g. athletics or other co-curricular events, work, medical appointment, carpool, not reading email) will not be accepted.
+Students are required to check their email at least once in a 24-hour time period.